 Impact of Pupil Premium

 We carefully monitor and evaluate outcomes for all pupils and for those pupils eligible for the premium, reviews take place regularly and at least once a term.
 The involvement of the senior leaders, and present, previous and future teachers provides a broad overview of each child.
+Our close links with parents/carers ensures that communication is timely and effective.

 Pupil Premium Review